|

 5/19/21

-Riley Haynes <riley.haynes@thederm-review.com>
+Riley Haynes <riley.haynes@thederm-review.com

 Re: Guide on physical, mental, skin health for kids and teens - Dermatology

-Here’s the link - https://thedermreview.com/physical-mental-and-skin-health-for-kids-and-teens/
+Here’s the link -

 Riley Haynes, Outreach Executive Assistant

-Derm Review -
+The Derm Review - https://thedermreview.com/

 The Dermatology Review, PO Box 639, Kirkland, WA, 98083

-Embedded in the foregoing are two additional links.
-The second one
+Editor note: Embedded in the foregoing are two additional links.
+The second one cites even more links to information and resources on mental health:

 https://www.verywellfamily.com/improve-childrens-mental-health-4154379